-Funding: \$25M enhanced federal funding (\$42M TF); One-Time, \$25M GF Ongoing Lead Department(s): DDS

-Currently, adults living outside the family home have more coordinated supports than individuals living with their family.
-DDS data shows a significantly higher percentage of adults who identify as non-white (75%) live with their family as compared to adults who are white (52%).
+Funding: \$25M enhanced federal funding (\$42M TF); [One-Time], \$25M GF Ongoing Lead Department(s): DDS adults who identify as non-white (75%) live with their family as compared to adults who are white (52%).
 To improve service equity for adults who live with their family, and improve individual supports at home, this proposal would pilot a new service for families similar to supported living services provided outside the family home.
 The pilot would assist families in coordinating the receipt/delivery of multiple services.